Hearing things: John reminds us he’s still there with a taste of a future solo classic

 Hours after the piano sketch, we get to hear the full band tackle the song for the first time in rehearsals that clock in at less than 35 minutes.

 It’s an interesting contrast with the “All Things Must Pass” rehearsals that had just occurred earlier in the day.
 George played and sang his heart out, clearly exasperated and desperate for the band to appreciate the song.
 Paul, meanwhile, is slogging through “Maxwell’s.”
 He knows he band will learn it, even if they hate it (and they will in time!).

-While George is desperate to bring “All Things Must Pass” to the band, he’s fully aware no one is listening.
+While George is desperate to bring “All Things Must Pass” to the band, he’s seems aware there’s little urgency.

 Paul, meanwhile, laughs, scats the lyrics, has an extremely relaxed demeanor, especially impressive given the long day that’s near to ending.

 The Let it Be film captures some of this pretty well, with Paul barking out chords.
 If you’re able to follow along at home, the first 45 seconds or so are indeed from these Jan.
 3 sessions, with the edit coming right as the anvil hits.

 With Paul in instructional mode, George is proactive in offering suggestions to the harmonies as well as guitar licks.
 Again, quite the opposite experience from “All Things Must Pass,” where the other members of the band did little to add to the song George brought to them.